gcordova19/MCV_CNN_framework/Detection/Readme.md

 * Please check section  https://github.com/matterport/Mask_RCNN#training-on-your-own-dataset
-they explain how to train on your network as following:
+they explain how to train on your dataset:

 In summary, to train the model on your own dataset you'll need to extend two classes: